inklabs/vote/README.md

 ### Events

-Events are used to remove temporal coupling between unrelated modules.
-Commands raise events, and Listeners subscribe to them.
+Events are used to remove temporal coupling between modules with separate responsibilities.
+Commands raise events and Listeners subscribe to them asynchronously.

 - [Events](event/election_events.go)
   - ElectionHasCommenced